thinkinglabs/thinkinglabs.github.io/_posts/2021-10-25-on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 Hopefully, the feature is guarded by unit tests and automated acceptance tests.
 At best, it has been validated by the product manager on the branch.

 But there is still a lot of work to be done before the feature gets into production.
-Here is a minimal list of activities to move from developer-complete to live traffic:
+Here is a typical example of a minimal list of activities to move from developer-complete to live traffic.
+But of course, your mileage may vary according to the type of application being designed.

 - execution of all the unit tests and static code analysis;
 - creation of a new release candidate;